Fitted Wardrobes Cost

 Removing a fitted wardrobe is considerably easier than installing one and is certainly a job that can be done DIY if you take it slow and have help.
 Take the wardrobe apart piece by piece until you get down to the frame.
 From there, you can look for the fixings and remove them with the necessary tools.

-If you want to hire someone to do this work for you, the price will depend on the wardrobe's size, but usually, someone can be hired for £300-£400, although this will be without removal costs.
-To dispose of an old fitted wardrobe, you can either hire a skip to put all the pieces in before it's taken away, or you can break it down and take it to your local recycling plant.
+However, this typically won't include waste removal costs.
+To dispose of an old fitted wardrobe, you can either hire a skip to put all the pieces in before it's taken away or you can break it down and take it to your local recycling plant.

 When considering any tradesmen to carry out work on your home, it's essential to check them over thoroughly before hiring them: